Logo Voyage

 The Emigrants, original Swedish title Utvandrarna, is an acclaimed series of four Swedish historical novels by Vilhelm Moberg, published from 1949 to 1959.

-The books marked the centennary of the Swedish emigration to North America, and have become a canonic piece of Swedish literature.
+The books marked the centennary of the Swedish emigration to North America, and were praised by critics.
 They have been adapted as a 1970s series starring Max von Sydow and Liv Ullmann, and the 1995 stage musical Kristina från Duvemåla.
+Since 2025, they are included with the Swedish canon.

 Destinations